SudheendraBS/adaptordie/lab1.md

 To see the formatted JSON that was received in the response, click on the *Pretty* tab:

 ![API Studio Response JSON](apistudio-response-json.png)

+# Up Next

+Now that you are familiar with the API, you're ready to configure your Apigee Edge instance to quickly make a number of important improvements to the API.
+When you're ready, you can get started on [Lab 2 - Exposing the API through Apigee Edge](lab2.md).